Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Introduction

-Some recent researches attempt to combine the advantages of rule learning-based and KGE-based models to complement each other.
-On the one hand, an idea is to introduce logic rules into KGE models, such as RUGE~\cite{Shu-Guo:RUGE} and IterE~\cite{IterE}.
+Some recent researches attempt to combine the advantages of rule learning-based and KGE-based models to complement each other in a \textbf{neural-symbolic learning fashion}.
+An idea is to introduce logic rules into KGE models, such as RUGE~\cite{Shu-Guo:RUGE} and its advanced model IterE~\cite{IterE}.
 These approaches all convert the rules into formulas by t-norm based fuzzy logic to obtain newly labeled triples.
-However, these models \textbf{cannot maintain the original and vital interpretability from symbolic rules}.
-On the other hand, some rule learning-based models succeed in leveraging KG embeddings to extract rules via numerical calculation rather than discrete graph search, including RuLES~\cite{RuLES}, RLvLR~\cite{RLvLR} and DRUM~\cite{DRUM}.
+However, these models \textbf{cannot maintain the vital interpretability from symbolic rules}.
+On the other hand, some rule learning-based models succeed in leveraging KG embeddings to extract rules via numerical calculation rather than discrete graph search, including RNNlogic~\cite{RNNLogic}, RLvLR~\cite{RLvLR}, DRUM~\cite{DRUM} and RuLES~\cite{RuLES}.
 Although the efficiency of mining rules is improved, \textbf{the performance especially generalization of purely employing rules to implement KG inference is still limited}.

-In summary, all the previous KG inference models have two challenges: (1) \textbf{Hard to balance performance}: as mentioned above, all the existing three main streams of KG inference models cannot well balance accuracy, generalization, interpretability and efficiency at the same time.
-(2) \textbf{The semantics implied in triples is limited}: for the sparse entities that are associated with merely a few direct links, it will cause difficulty in learning effective embeddings for these entities with triple facts alone.
-Besides, both rule searching and pruning strategies of the existing rule learning models rely on triples without additional semantics such as paths and concepts, limiting the performance of rule learning.